Uriah Heep (band): Outsider and Living the Dream (2013–2019)

-In May 2013, when the band toured The Netherlands, Germany, Austria, Italy and Switzerland, they were again joined by their late 1970s era singer John Lawton who was covering for Bernie Shaw, who required time off for a routine medical procedure.
+In May 2013, when the band toured The Netherlands, Germany, Austria, Italy and Switzerland, they were again joined by their late 1970s era singer John Lawton, who was covering for Bernie Shaw taking time off for a routine medical procedure.
 Then both Bernie and John fronted the group for their show in San Javier, Spain on 12 July.

 Uriah Heep entered the studio in January 2014 to begin recording their 23rd studio album Outsider, which was released in June 2014.
-The album featured new bass player Dave Rimmer who had been a substitute for Trevor Bolder the previous year.
+The album featured new bass player Dave Rimmer, who had been a substitute for Trevor Bolder the previous year.

 In March 2015 they went on the "Down Unda Tour" visiting Sydney, Melbourne, Perth, Adelaide, Brisbane and Auckland.
 On 25 September, they announced the release of their greatest hits album Totally Driven, a collection of re-recordings of classic Heep songs made in 2001, which was released on 12 November.
 On 15 October that year, the group played alongside Ken Hensley and Lee Kerslake at a special two-hour concert at Crocus City Hall in Moscow.

-Swedish singer Stefan Berggren, from Berggren Kerslake Band (BKB), subbed for Bernie Shaw on lead vocals at the Rosenheim Festival in Germany on 14 July 2016 and again later that same year for a New Year's Eve festival in Sibiu, Romania when Shaw had a family commitment.
+Swedish singer Stefan Berggren, from Berggren Kerslake Band (BKB), subbed for Bernie Shaw on lead vocals at the Rosenheim Festival in Germany on 14 July 2016 and again later that same year for a New Year's Eve festival in Sibiu, Romania, when Shaw had a family commitment.

 2016 also saw the group play a few Japanese dates and the Legends Rock Cruise.

 Former bass player John Wetton died on 31 January 2017 from colorectal cancer.

 On 16 November 2017, it was reported that Uriah Heep would begin recording their 24th studio album, titled Living the Dream, with producer Jay Ruston.
-The album was released on 14 September 2018, and the band was set to embark on a world tour in support of it that would take them into 2019.
+The album was released on 14 September 2018, and the band embarked on a world tour in support of it that would take them into 2019.